JujuAdams/ColorMod/README.md

 For example, if you wanted to swap red to blue then you'd process your image to replace every red pixel with a greyscale value.
 Let's say red is the fourth target colour we have to its colour becomes #030303 (since we're zero-indexed).
 When drawing this image, you'd use a shader that takes greyscale images and turns it into an index value for an array. #030303 would become `3`.
 This index is then used to read an output colour from an array sent into the shader.
 This is really fast and a conceptually elegant technique.
 We can think of making the pre-processing step as "pre-searching" for an array index and then storing that result for fast access later.

+Because the input colour is the array index, the time complexity for finding the correct output colour is `O(1)`.
+It doesn't matter how many target colours we have, the performance of this method will stay about the same.

 The problem with colour indexing is that it requires pre-processing all your images that need colour swapping.
 It's not a trivial task to write tooling to do that.
 You also need to ensure that colour indexes match the correct position in the output volout array across all images which is a lot of work to manage and regularly breaks.
 Finally, if your art assets change (which is often) then you'll need to process your art all over again.
-And if you've processed all your art then you really should test all your art in-gsme to make sure nothing id broken.
+And if you've processed all your art then you really should test all your art in-game to make sure nothing id broken.
 The colour index method is very fast it creates a lot of fiddly work that is liable to break, time-consuming to test, and very obvious to players when it's broken.

 &nbsp;